Race Facts – Austrian Grand Prix

 • From his ten Austrian Grand Prix appearances, Riccardo Patrese finished the race only twice.
 He has more non-finishes here than any other driver.

-• Despite being the quickest lap to complete on the current calendar, with the 2020 pole time just under 63 seconds, the Red Bull Ring is actually only the fourth shortest track on the schedule, after Monaco, Mexico and Brazil.
+• Despite being the quickest lap to complete on the current calendar, with the record 2020 pole time just under 63 seconds, the Red Bull Ring is actually only the fourth shortest track on the schedule, after Monaco, Mexico and Brazil.

 Memorable Moments in the Austrian Grand Prix